scottyschup/ruby-curriculum/w1d2/style/coding-style.md

       # indent blocks
       puts "#{n}!"

-      # see how the ends always align with the start of the start
+      # see how the ends always align with the start
       # of the indented section?
     end
   end